programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 When you inspect a legacy `.doc` file, you will likely see the signature `D0 CF 11 E0`.
 This identifies an "OLE2" (Object Linking and Embedding) container.
 As we discussed in the section on [reverse engineering](#reverse-engineering-born-digital-media-artifacts), such files are not human-readable, at least without specialized tools.
 For the historian, this format represents the height of "screen essentialism": we see a formatted page on the screen, but the underlying code is a proprietary maze that is difficult to preserve or read against the grain.
 However, Microsoft Word's historical transition to the `.docx` default file format changed the nature of the artifact.
 Under the hood, a modern Word document is actually a ZIP archive in disguise, containing a collection of XML files that describe the document’s text and structure.

-To verify this XML structure, run `hexyl` on the provided modern-document.docx:
+To verify this XML structure, run `hexyl` on the provided modern-word-document.docx:

 ```shell
 $ hexyl modern-word-document.docx -n 256